-The Association's staff may wish to interview applicants before making a decision about an application or an offer of accommodation.
-The Association reserve the right to conduct this interview at the applicant's existing residence.
+The Association's staff will carry out a Home Visit to assess the applicants housing needs before making a decision about an application or an offer of accommodation.

 The Association does not keep large waiting lists as this could give applicants false hopes.
-Persons whose applications are rejected may re-apply if their circumstances change.
+Persons whose applications are rejected may reapply if their circumstances change.